Syd Thrift: Baltimore Orioles

 Thrift was put in charge of the minor league operations of the Baltimore Orioles upon his appointment as the team's director of player development thirteen days later on October 31, 1994.
 He succeeded Doug Melvin who had left the Orioles earlier that month to become general manager of the Texas Rangers.
 He was promoted to vice president of baseball operations on December 21, 1999, succeeding Frank Wren who had been relieved of his general manager duties two months prior.
 Wren had alleged that Thrift used his influence with team owner Peter Angelos to get him fired.

 Thrift's time with the Orioles ended on December 4, 2002, when both Jim Beattie and Mike Flanagan assumed his duties.
 By then, the Orioles had its fifth straight losing season, its top three minor-league affiliates finished a combined 109 games below .500 and the Rochester Red Wings ended a 42-year affiliation.

 Legacy

-With his Virginia drawl, garrulous nature and endless supply of stories, Thrift brought a fresh eye to evaluating talent and building teams.
+Thrift brought a fresh eye to evaluating talent and building teams.
 Rickey Henderson, Frank White, Al Oliver and Bobby Bonilla were among the notable players originally scouted or signed by Thrift.
 In 2015, Syd Thrift Athletic Complex at the Middlesex High School was opened in his honor.